livz/livz.github.io/_tips/Trace-memory-allocations.md

 [..]
 ```

-As expected, the unallocated memory locations are detected.
+_As expected, the unallocated memory locations were correctly detected!_